navillasa/multi-cloud-llm-router/blog/multi-cloud-llm-router-journey.md

 ## Next Steps

-The foundation is solid and ready for expansion:
+The foundation is solid and ready for expansion.
+The immediate priority is completing the cloud deployment:

-1. **Deploy GCP and Azure clusters** using the established patterns
+1. **Complete cloud deployment** - Deploy the working system to AWS, GCP, and Azure clusters
+2. **Validate multi-cloud routing** - Test the cost-aware routing across all three providers
-2. **Add more sophisticated models** (Phi-3, Llama 2) for production workloads
+3. **Add more sophisticated models** (Phi-3, Llama 2) for production workloads
-3. **Implement circuit breaker patterns** for improved reliability
+4. **Implement circuit breaker patterns** for improved reliability
-4. **Add request queueing** for handling traffic spikes
+5. **Add request queueing** for handling traffic spikes
-5. **Build cost dashboards** in Grafana for financial monitoring
+6. **Build cost dashboards** in Grafana for financial monitoring
-6. **Implement A/B testing** capabilities for model experimentation
+7. **Implement A/B testing** capabilities for model experimentation

 ## From Learning Project to Production System

-What started as a way to learn new technologies became a production-ready system that could save significant money for organizations running LLM workloads at scale.
+What started as a way to learn new technologies is becoming a production-ready system that could save significant money for organizations running LLM workloads at scale.
 The combination of Go's performance, Pulumi's type safety, ArgoCD's GitOps capabilities, and multi-cloud redundancy creates a powerful platform for cost-optimized AI inference.

 The project demonstrates that with the right architecture and tooling, you can build sophisticated infrastructure that's both cost-effective and highly available.
-Most importantly, it shows how learning projects can evolve into real-world solutions when you combine multiple interests and technologies thoughtfully.
+While still in active development, the foundation is solid and the local testing validates the core concepts.

-This has been an incredible journey from a simple self-hosted LLM on Hetzner to a global, multi-cloud AI infrastructure platform.
-The next chapter involves scaling to production workloads and continuing to optimize for cost and performance.
+This has been an incredible journey from a simple self-hosted LLM on Hetzner to a (soon-to-be) global, multi-cloud AI infrastructure platform.
+The next chapter involves completing the cloud deployment and scaling to production workloads.

 ---